Contact Anne Clarkson, email@example.com, 608-206-6317

 Treat technology like any other environment in your child’s life, Clarkson says.
 You should know who your child is with, where they are, and what they are doing.
 Set privacy settings, with your child’s help, to “friends only” on apps.
 Consider having your child log on to apps with an email account they use only for apps and that is not connected to any personal information.
 When leaving the house to play, set age-appropriate boundaries (“the backyard” or “the park” or “no further than your school”).

-—Think of scenarios your child may encounter when online, such as being asked to meet an online contact in person, receiving a mean message, or deciding if they should go on private property to catch a Pokémon.
+This could include things such as being asked to meet an online contact in person, receiving a mean-spirited message, or deciding if they should go on private property to catch a Pokémon.
 Have your child practice how to respond safely in those situations before you give him or her access to a mobile device.
 None of these safety measures are one-time-deals; regularly sit down with your child to assess and practice online safety.

 —How will I use this technology to show my child I care?